grupo-avispa/semantic_navigation/semantic_navigation_tasks/README.md

 You can send a service to request goals as follows:

-	ros2 service call /generate_random_goals '{n: 1, roi_name: "roi_0", direction: "inside", border: 0.1}'
+	ros2 service call /generate_random_goals '{n: 1, region_name: "region_0", direction: "inside", border: 0.1}'

-whereby the first argument is the number of goal locations to be generated (here 1), the second argument is the name of a ROI specified that match the list in the configuration file (here roi_0), the orientation of the goals (here inside) and the distance from the border of the ROI (here 0.1).
+whereby the first argument is the number of goal locations to be generated (here 1), the second argument is the name of a region specified that match the list in the configuration file (here region_0), the orientation of the goals (here inside) and the distance from the border of the region (here 0.1).
 The result of the pose generation is additionally published on the topic `/semantic_goals` in order to visualize the result in [RViz].

-If the service is called with an empty ROI or the ROI is not in the configuration file, the full map is considered as ROI by default.
+If the service is called with an empty region or the region is not in the configuration file, the full map is considered as region by default.

-	ros2 service call /generate_random_goals '{n: 100, roi_name: {}, direction: "random", border: 0.0}'
+	ros2 service call /generate_random_goals '{n: 100, region_name: {}, direction: "random", border: 0.0}'

-If a specified ROI includes a point that is outside the map, its *conflicting* coordinates are automatically adjusted to the map's bounding box.
+If a specified region includes a point that is outside the map, its *conflicting* coordinates are automatically adjusted to the map's bounding box.

-For the position service, to know the name of the ROI where the robot is, send the service request as follows:
+For the position service, to know the name of the region where the robot is, send the service request as follows:

 	ros2 service call /get_region_name '{position.x: 0.0, position.y: 0.0, position.z: 0.0}'